-The fate of a bipartisan plan passed by state lawmakers in December is up to voters.
-It calls for a seven-member commission made up of the governor, secretary of state, auditor and four legislative appointees to draw the lines.
-Two minority-party votes would be necessary for adoption of a final map.
+It establishes a seven-member commission made up of the governor, secretary of state, auditor and four legislative appointees to draw the lines.
+Two minority-party votes would be needed to adopt a 10-year legislative map.
+Without them, the majority could draw only a map lasting only four years.